pip-services4/pip-services4-go/pip-services4-prometheus-go/README.md

 This module is a part of the [Pip.Services](http://pipservices.org) polyglot microservices toolkit.

 The module contains components for working with meters in the Prometheus service.
-The PrometheusCounters and PrometheusMetricsService components allow you to work both in client mode through PushGateway, and as a service.
+The PrometheusCounters and PrometheusMetricsController components allow you to work both in client mode through PushGateway, and as a service.

 The module contains the following packages:
 - **Build** - the default factories for constructing components.